Microsoft-Web/NodeCamp/Presentation/ConnectingFrontAndBack/ConnectingFrontAndBack/Demo.md

 	});
 	````

-1. Run the solution and open a second browser instance.
-In the second browser instance navigate to the running site URL (e.g. [http://localhost:1337](http://localhost:1337) )
+1. Run the solution and open a second browser instance, navigate to the running site URL (e.g. [http://localhost:1337](http://localhost:1337) )

 1. Send a few messages from the two different clients.